 Travel to affected countries

-If you are travelling abroad and are worried about disease outbreaks in the area you can get the latest news and updates at the links below.
+If you are travelling abroad and are worried about disease outbreaks in the area you can get the latest news and updates at the link below.

 Dealing with animal disease outbreaks

-You can find information on different types of animal diseases and the plans government has in place to deal with them on the DARD website.
+You can find information on different types of animal diseases and the plans government has in place to deal with them on the DAERA website.